jdn-aau/krnl/README.md

 Some characteristics:

 - preemptive scheduling
  - Basic heart beat at 1 kHz.
-SNOT can have heeartbeat in quants of milli seconds
+KRNL can have heeartbeat in quants of milli seconds
  - static priority scheme
 -  support task, semaphores, message queues
  - All elements shall be allocated prior to start of KRNL